On the orthogonal Gr\"unbaum partition problem in dimension three: Discrete partition problem

 where the indices are taken modulo $3$ and

 This is a system of three quadratic equations whose solutions are given by

 where

 If $q<0$, there is no real solution and therefore there does not exist a triple of planes $H_1,H_2,H_3$ satisfying the desired properties.
+If $s_i=0$, we may not assume that $u_i$ is of the form $\alpha_ia_i+b_i$.
+In other words, any solution would have $u_i$ parallel to $a_i$.
+In this case we may assume that $u_i=a_i$ in order to construct and solve a system of equations similar to \eqref{eq:linear}.

-If $s_i=0$, we may not assume that $b_i=1$.
-In other words, there may be a solution where $u_i=b_i$.
-These cases should also be checked.
-Once we have found the vectors $u_1,u_2,u_3$ one only needs to construct the planes $u_1^\perp,u_2^\perp,u_3^\perp$ and translate them appropriately in order to determine $H_1,H_2,H_3$.
-Because of the choice of the sign in \ref{eq:alpha}, there are $8$ possible real solutions, these correspond to triples of vectors of the form $\pm u_1,\pm u_2,\pm u_3$ which all give raise to the same triple of planes.
+Once we have found the vectors $u_1,u_2,u_3$ one only needs to construct the planes $u_1^\perp,u_2^\perp,u_3^\perp$ and translate them appropriately in order th determine $H_1,H_2,H_3$.
+Because of the choice of the sign in \ref{eq:alpha}, there are $8$ possible real solutions, these correspond to triples of vectors of the form $\pm u_1,\pm u_2,\pm u_3$ which all give rise to the same triple of planes.

 For our computational goals it is important to notice that the value of $q$ in \eqref{eq:alpha} does not depend on the index, so the parameters defining the planes $H_1,H_2,H_3$ have coefficients in $\mathbb Q[\sqrt{q}]$.
 This means that, if $q\ge 0$, we can determine precisely whether any given point lies on the positive or negative side of a plane.